Ruin of Souls will be released on December 5th on Amazon.com and BarnesandNoble.com, but I thought I’d give you a preview. Here is the first chapter.

 John refused to let it go.
 They couldn’t continue to pretend it wasn’t happening.
 Every time they looked the other way, things got worse.
 Besides the attacks on Tracy, they also had a child to consider.
 If this entity was attacking Tracy, it might also come after their daughter and they couldn’t let that happen.
 After much discussion, they reached out to a local paranormal group, who promised to come to their house to help.

 The group arrived several days later, accompanied by a minister.
 Tracy told them the story about the mirror and the missing time periods, as well as the experience of being pinned to the bed.
-The minister pulled out his bible and said a prayer for her.
+The minister pulled out his Bible and said a prayer for her.
 When he asked her to recite it back to him, she couldn’t do it.
-She could feel the words tangling up inside her mouth, but she couldn’t release them.
+She could feel the words tangling up in her mouth, but she couldn’t release them.
 She began getting hot flashes, feeling as though her skin was being seared off her body.
 She felt the strongest need to flee the room, as a sense of anger filled her soul.

 The minister pulled a chair over in front of her.
 He was an older man with balding hair and kind eyes.